The MMU-500 supports the following TBU interfaces:

 The StreamID and security state determination are associated with the ACE-Lite slave interface to each TBU.

 The StreamID interface is a sideband interface for the MMU-500 TBU slave interface.
 It provides additional information about the source of the incoming transaction.
-This information permits the transaction to be mapped to a particular context for translation.
+This information is used to map the transaction to a particular context for translation.